-Along the beach (but for how much longer?)
+Along the shoreline at Echo Beach (but for how much longer?)
 OThree and Surfer’s Bar are the spots to escape the heat for a fresh coconut or cold Bintang.
 On the Echo Beach side Mandira is the OG warung of choice and next to them the Echo Beach Club does a pretty deadly fish BBQ on sunset.
 Newly opened La Brisa has raised the “bar”, serving up refreshing cocktails and quality cuisine.
 Across the rivermouth is Pondok Nyoman, a locally owned restaurant that has a swimming pool overlooking the beach.
-The warung behind the carpark has been feeding nasi goreng’s to hungry surfers for decades.

 Chasing surf gear or repairing a ding?
 Gone are the days when surfers had to head into Kuta feel up a new board.
-Here’s your best options in the Echo & Batu Bolong area:
+Here are your best options in Canggu’s Echo Beach, Batu Bolong, and Berawa areas.

 The Deus Temple’s modest shaping bay has been blessed with a constant stream of talent over the years with the likes of Rich Pavel, Bob McTavish, Thomas Bexon, Neal Purchase Jr., Ryan Lovelace and others all serving within its foam covered blue walls.
 Step into their incredible showroom/cafe/gallery to admire their latest creations.